barecode/Boost-Spring-Boot/README.md

 Even though the application is launched directly as a JAR, there is still an embedded application server inside.
 The application server, in this case Tomcat, provides the core technologies needed to host a web-based Java app.
 This is known as a servlet container, after the Java EE servlet specification.

 The Spring Boot application can be directly deployed to Liberty as an uber jar since Liberty 18.0.0.2.
-Deploying the application to a server is useful when you already have a bunch of application servers already created, or have to manage applications which use different programming models like Spring, Java EE and MicroProfile.
+Deploying the application to a server is useful when you already have a bunch of application servers created or have to manage applications which use different programming models like Spring, Java EE and MicroProfile.

 If you would like to deploy to Liberty follow [these instructions](Deploy-to-Liberty.md) use the Boost maven plugin to install Liberty and deploy the application to a managed runtime.
-However, there are many steps which make the developer experience more complicated than it should be.
+This process can involve many steps which makes the developer experience more complicated than it could be.
 Enter the Liberty uber jar.

 ## The Liberty uber jar

-These steps replace the embedded Tomcat server in the Spring Boot uber jar with an embdded Open Liberty server.
+The Liberty uber jar works like a Spring Boot uber jar, embedding the application server inside the JAR file.
+These steps use the Boost maven plugin to replace the embedded Tomcat server in the Spring Boot uber jar with an embdded Open Liberty server.

 ### The build

-Add the following to the end of `pom.xml` build plugins section.
+First, configure the Boost maven plugin in the `pom.xml` at the end of build plugins section with the `package` execution goal.
 The plugin needs to be included after the `spring-boot-maven-plugin` as it uses the output from the Spring Boot build.

 ```xml
   <plugin>